What Is a NAS?

 💡 Pro Tip

-Many people buy a NAS just for storage and later discover it can run media servers, automation tools, and always-on services.
+Many people buy a NAS just for storage and later discover it can run hands-free with automation tools and other always-on services.
 Planning for this early can save you from upgrading sooner than expected.

 NAS vs Other Common Options